Photos: The Bloody Fantastic Movie Posters Of Ghana

 The poster for 'Die Hard With a Vengeance,' featuring a few more babes than one might remember.
 (Courtesy of Ernie Wolfe)

+The Golden Age represents a pure, untouched period of creation.
+The movie posters were being made exclusively by Ghanaian painters and for Ghanaian mobile cinemas.
+At that time, there was no Western influence on the creation of the posters.
+As Wolfe describes it, "the main job of the painters was to be crowd-pullers, which allowed for a significant amount of imagination from the artist to creep into the imagery, because they did not care if the shit that they would portray was or was not in the movie.
+Ultimately, their job was simple.
+Get the dudes to see the movie.
+And the audience would like the movie anyway!"
+Without being beholden to a studio or a major distributor, the movie poster artists were allowed to take extreme liberties with the subject matter and lend it a personal signature.
 "I've always been a collector of stuff," admits Wolfe.
 As of 2016, Wolfe has toured the posters around the world (most recently an exhibit of martial arts posters in Hong Kong) and published two thick, extensive volumes—Extreme Canvas and Extreme Canvas 2—charting the history of the Golden Age and depicting the work of the artists who define it.
 He is proud to say that with a collection of hundreds of posters to his name, he remains business partners with every artist whose Golden Age poster work is represented in his collection.
 "Nobody is getting rich, but each artist receives a percentage of every sale."
 But Wolfe has accomplished what others who may appreciate these hand-painted posters have not.
 He has given credit where it is due and worked hard to establish each painter as a legitimate artist.
 Whether a work is a D.A.
 Jasper with its hyper-realistic musculature, a Joe Mensah boasting a mind-bending color palette, an Alex Boateng with its exacting detail of perspective work, or any one of more than twenty other artists comprising the Golden Age of movie posters, each boasts their own unique and identifiable qualities.

 Celebrating its 35th year in West L.A., the Ernie Wolfe Gallery is in the midst of planning a screening series that recreates the age of video clubs and mobile cinemas.
 The series aspires to explore the far reaches of rarely screened Nigerian and Ghanaian action and thriller fare with titles like Heavy Thunder, Traumatized, and Executive Billionaires II, as well as more contemporary slapstick comedies featuring Pete Edochie, whom Wolfe describes as "The King of Nigerian Comedy."
 An official series line-up and start date has yet to be announced, but more information can be found online at the gallery's website or their Facebook page.